Giraffe - Long Neck, Spots and Stinky Smell

 The giraffe is an animal that is easily recognizable by it's extremely long neck, which it uses to battle other giraffes for territory and mates, and to pick food from high atop trees.
 They subside primarily off of plants and fruits picked from high places.
 It's because of their necks that giraffes are the tallest extant animal species in the world.
 Adult males stand on average between 14 ft (4.3 m) and 17 ft (5.2 m), but their have been giraffes discovered that stood almost 20 ft (6 m) tall!
 For their height, giraffes don't weigh very much, carrying an average mass of 2,600 lbs (1,200 kg) in males, and just 1,800 lbs (830 kg) in females.

 Giraffes are also known for not being the most pleasant smelling creatures.
 In fact, older males are sometimes called "stink bulls".
 Their smell is believed to come from their antibiotic and parasite repellent rich fur, and is also thought to have a part in their mating selection.
 Their peculiar appearance and almost mythical height have made giraffes a fixture in zoos all over the world.
-Whilst in such captivity, they are known to lick various objects frequently; this is because captive giraffes never get to suckle their mother, and instinctively try to anyway.
-They are wonderful and majestic creatures, often popular amongt animal lovers everywhere.
+While in such captivity, they are known to lick various objects frequently; this is because captive giraffes never get to suckle their mother, and instinctively try to anyway.
+These wonderful and majestic creatures, are popular among animal lovers everywhere.